 In Japan, summer is marked by a ton of lively festivals, and the Asakusa Samba Carnival is one of Tokyo's most colorful!

-Held in Tokyo’s Asakusa, on the last Saturday in August, this colorful contest and parade of around 5,000 samba dancers and teams from across Japan attracts over 500,000 spectators each year.
+Held in Tokyo’s Asakusa neighborhood on September 19, 2023, this colorful contest and parade of around 5,000 samba dancers and teams from across Japan attracts over 500,000 spectators each year.
 If you are visiting Japan in the midsummer, you should definitely add this one-day festival to your plans!

 main image photo credit: Asakusa Samba Carnival Executive Committee